-analyze and sequence strata of sedimentary rock based on geologic and tectonic processes.

 integrate the rock cycle with Plate Tectonics Theory and determine how this is reflected in the geology of Virginia’s five physiographic/geologic provinces. (a, c, d)

+interpret landforms, water features, elevation and elevation changes, and other pertinent features on topographic maps.